rexyyong/GaRex-Sneakorum/README.md

 `authentication` is the DJango APP in charge of all authentication related things in the web page.
 -   `./urls.py` routes of the authentication app.
 -   `./views.py` consists of different functions to enable authentication of user.
-The html pages are retrived from `templates/auythentication` folder shown in diagram.
+The html pages are retrived from `templates/authentication` folder shown in diagram.
--   `./models.py` declares the tables and fields for our authentication databse
+-   `./models.py` declares the tables and fields for our authentication database
   <br>

 `forum_api` is the DJango APP in charge of the api related functions between frontend and backend.
 -   `./models.py` defined database models for forum.
 -   `./serializers.py` different classes to serialize database models
--   `./signals.py` automatically generate profile for each user creation
 -   `./tests.py` empty file
 -   `./urls.py` routes of the forum app API to provide endpoints for the client
 -   `./views.py` consists of different functions to build the API